tlswg/tls13-spec/draft-ietf-tls-tls13.md

 via the ticket mechanism ({{NSTMessage}}), this is the Hash used for the KDF on the connection where the ticket was established.
-For externally established PSKs, the Hash algorithm MUST be set when the PSK is established.
+For externally established PSKs, the Hash algorithm MUST be set when the PSK is established, or default to SHA-256 if no such algorithm is defined.
 The server must ensure that it selects a compatible PSK (if any) and cipher suite.

 Implementor's note: the most straightforward way to implement the